truenas/documentation/content/References/dRAIDprimer.md

 dRAID layouts require more testing before we make layout recommendations on the number of spares or parity levels.
 When using dRAID, consider these factors:

-* dRAID does not support partial-strip writes.
+* dRAID does not support partial-stripe writes.

 * Small-block writes to dRAID vdev are padded with zeros to span a redundancy group, which creates a lot of wasted space.
   Include special allocations class vdevs (i.e., L2ARCs, SLOGs, and metadata) in a dRAID layout to handle this type of IO.

 * You cannot add virtual spares after creating the vdev because spare disks are distributed into the dRAID vdev.

-* dRAID performance matches that of an equivalent RAIDz pool.
+* dRAID performance should match that of an equivalent RAIDz pool.
   Vdev IOPS scale based on the quantity of redundancy groups per row and throughput scales based on the quantity of data disks per row.

 * If creating a dRAID pool with more than 255 disks, you need to use multiple vdevs with fewer disks rather than one vdev with the maximum number of 255.